Krafting/Mixxx-Pioneer-DDJ-SX2/README.md

   - Clear Grid (Shift + Slide)
 - Needs work with Mixxx new effect framework
 - Some lights turn off when pressing Shift.
-- There may be some other things I probably missed.

 # I found a bug.